-It was shortly after William’s death that Elizabeth Ann first read St. Francis de Sales’ Introduction to the Devout Life, which no doubt encouraged her to keep practicing those “small” virtues.
-St. Francis de Sales, who lived in the aftermath of the Reformation, was a doctor of the Church and a man responsible for converting tens of thousands of Protestants back to the faith.
+It was shortly after William’s death that Elizabeth first read St. Francis de Sales’ Introduction to the Devout Life, which no doubt encouraged her to keep practicing those “small” virtues.
+St. Francis de Sales, who lived in the aftermath of the Reformation, was a doctor of the Church and a man responsible for bringing tens of thousands of Protestants back to the Catholic Church.
 He understood—as Elizabeth did—that every act of love, no matter how small, is of absolutely immeasurable value.

 Francis encouraged Christians to cultivate virtues like courtesy, mildness, gentleness.
 He reminds us to be content with any act of love, no matter how simple.
 He wrote, “The acts of daily forbearance, the headache, or toothache, or heavy cold; the tiresome peculiarities of husband or wife, the broken glass…all of these sufferings, small as they are, if accepted lovingly, are most pleasing to God’s Goodness,” and he reminded us that “God desires from us more fidelity to the little things that he places in our power than ardor for great things that do not depend upon us.”